6.1 – Flashback

 Given the situation, I had decided to head back to India.
 Of course, not that there many options for me to choose.

 By Feb 2009, I was back in Bangalore, luckily I found myself a spot to sit and trade the markets with the (now) legendary Kamath Associates (pre-Zerodha days).
 Soon, I was in the thick of the action and I was trading anything and everything that moved on the Indian exchanges.

 The capital to trade was mainly my own plus a bit from my close circle.

 While trading was something I enjoyed, I found investing super interesting.
 I spent a lot of time reading the annual reports and understanding of businesses.
 This effort included learning a bit of accounting to help me read the company’s financial statements.
-I soon realised that stock picking and building long-term equity portfolio was something that I wanted to for a living.
+I soon realized that stock picking and building long-term equity portfolio was something that I wanted to do for a living.

 I slowly branched out from active trading and started building an investing practice.
 I moved out of Kamath Associates to do this full time.
 Of course, at that point, Kamath Associates dissolved and Nithin Kamath started Zerodha.

 Over time I built a carefully crafted equity portfolio for myself.
 I had a thesis for each investment made.
 I was aware of the growth drivers and the risk parameters for each stock I had invested.

 While I started doing this for myself, I soon extended my help in setting up an equity portfolio for my family members and later to my close friends.
 I had few things going right for me and soon people around me and their immediate circle knew I was a good option to consider for equity investing.
 It was in November 2010, that I decided to do this as a profession.